chenazam/character-reference-library/docs/assets/library/10_CHARACTERS/DAIMON/00_PROFILE/character_summary.md

 This block is designed to be **copied directly into prompts**.

-[CHARACTER_NAME] is a [height + build] character with [distinctive facial features] and [visual style].
-Their aesthetic includes [style keywords], [typical clothing elements], and [accessories].
+Daimon is an extremely tall, heavily muscular man with broad shoulders, thick limbs, and a powerful upper-body-dominant build.
+He has a square face with a broad jawline, dark short hair, and intense hazel eyes.
+His aesthetic is rugged and utilitarian, featuring dark clothing, leather materials, and visible tattoos.
-Maintain consistent facial identity, body proportions, and style across all views.
+Maintain consistent facial identity, body proportions, and imposing physical presence across all views.